Sienci-Labs/Resources/superlongboard/slb-manual.md

 - Detachable E-stop gives you something to reach for if your CNC starts going where you didn't expect
 - RGB CNC Status lights visible from a distance to always know what your CNC is up to or if something’s gone wrong.
 Light onboard plus support for external RGB strips to set up as you wish: under your X-axis rail, a router/spindle ring light
 - 3 programmable buttons for you to customize your CNC to your workflow
-- Live overrides to fine-tune your feeds &amp; speeds on the fly when running a job
+- Live overrides to fine-tune your feeds & speeds on the fly when running a job
 - Supports inductive sensors for far more accurate and repeatable CNC positioning for job recovery or multi-day runs than using stall homing in a dirty CNC environment, also use mechanical switches
 - Individual axis holding current, allows you to hold just the Z-axis from falling with a heavy spindle without having to keep all other motors powered too
 - Added support for an independent Tool Length Sensor for tool changes